twongjirad/tekvxi11/README.md

 -------------

 vxi11:
-  Library by S. Sharples which provides a C API to send and receive commands with instruments using the VXI-11 protocal.
+  Library by S. Sharples which provides a C API to send and receive commands with instruments using the VXI-11 protocol.
   Code can be found here: http://optics.eee.nottingham.ac.uk/vxi11/ Development done with version 1.10